-Paris Internship Workforce Course - 2017 DESCRIPTION The purpose of this course is to provide the framework necessary for students to accomplish a successful inter-cultural internship.
+Paris Internship Workforce Course - 2018 DESCRIPTION The purpose of this course is to provide the framework necessary for students to accomplish a successful inter-cultural internship.
 This framework includes both theoretical and practical elements, with both types of elements focused on helping students achieve the inter-cultural outcomes of a direct experience of the French workplace.
 Such outcomes are certainly feasible but are by no means automatic.
-The course is split between two different types of sessions: - 1.
-Sessions with practitioners and/or specialists of the French professional world.
-These representatives from specific sectors will come to speak about their field; general state of the field, specificities in France, recent developments, and their perspectives. - 2.
-Participatory workshops.
+The course is split between two different types of sessions:

+1. Sessions with practitioners and/or specialists of the French professional world.
+These representatives from specific sectors will come to speak about their field; general state of the field with specific reference to France, recent developments, and their perspectives.
+2. Participatory workshops.
 The practical portion of the course draws on IFE's experience in accompanying US university students on their exploration of French society via the professional world.
 As in any inter-cultural setting, and especially given the pressures inherent in work environments, examining and decoding behavior and interpersonal communication are important for avoiding misunderstandings and opening the way to real understanding.
 A series of workshop sessions draws on students' actual experiences and perceptions for role playing, small-group discussions, briefings/debriefings as a form of accompaniment of each student-intern throughout the internship period.
 Students will be assigned an ongoing reflective exercise to be conducted over the course of their 6 week internship.
-At the beginning of the session, each student will choose their preferred medium; an internship journal, photo essay, or digital story-telling.
-During the internship period they will present their work in progress, and at the end give a short oral presentation of their final project.
+This exercise will take the form of a photo-essay with voice-over, prepared using the application WeVideo.com (mobile or computer app).
+Guidelines will be presented during workshop II, and the final exercise will be presented by each student during the final workshop meeting.
 FACULTY Course instructor: Timothy Carlson.